Easy Vitessce Documentation#

 adata = sc.datasets.pbmc68k_reduced()

-sc.pl.violin(adata, markers = "AP2S1", groupby = "bulk_labels")
+sc.pl.violin(adata, keys = "AP2S1", groupby = "bulk_labels")

 _images/updated_violin.gif